The Modern Man’s 2023 Smart Casual Dressing Guide

 One particularly simple way to nail smart casual is to start off with a traditional suit and introduce casual pieces to dress it down.

-This can work with any colour, but for the sake of argument, let’s imagine a navy suit with a white poplin shirt and a pair of black leather Derby shoes.
-All that needs to be done in order to take this outfit from ‘smart’ to ‘smart casual’ is to swap the shirt for a tucked-in T-shirt or a knitted polo and trade the Derbies in for some minimalist sneakers or brown suede loafers.
+This can work with any color, but for the sake of argument, let’s imagine a navy suit with a white poplin shirt and a pair of black leather Derby shoes.
+All that needs to be done to take this outfit from ‘smart’ to ‘smart casual’ is to swap the shirt for a tucked-in T-shirt or a knitted polo and trade the Derbies in for some minimalist sneakers or brown suede loafers.

 By changing just those two details, the whole vibe of the outfit is completely transformed.